Potassium fluoride

 Potassium fluoride is the chemical compound with the formula KF.
 After hydrogen fluoride, KF is the primary source of the fluoride ion for applications in manufacturing and in chemistry.
-It is an alkali halide and occurs naturally as the rare mineral carobbiite.
+It is an alkali halide salt and occurs naturally as the rare mineral carobbiite.
 Solutions of KF will etch glass due to the formation of soluble fluorosilicates, although HF is more effective.

 Preparation

-Potassium fluoride is prepared by dissolving potassium carbonate in hydrofluoric acid.
+Potassium fluoride is prepared by reacting potassium carbonate with hydrofluoric acid.
 Evaporation of the solution forms crystals of potassium bifluoride.
 The bifluoride on heating yields potassium fluoride: